Spring 2026

 All seminars are six units P/F credit unless noted otherwise.

 Patti Christie has been teaching full–time at ESG since 1999, after completing her PhD in MIT’s chemistry department (1996) and a postdoctoral fellowship in the biology department.
 She is also known around MIT as the course manager for 5.111 and 5.112 (Principles of Chemical Science) in the chemistry department and for teaching Chem Patti in Interphase Edge in the OME.
 Patti has also been developing video resources for EdX (5.01X–General Chemistry I and 5.02X–General Chemistry II), the chemistry department, and ESG.
 While at ESG, Patti has developed many seminars, with the two most popular being “Kitchen Chemistry” and “Chemistry of Sports.”
 Patti also helps train the undergraduate instructors with the “ESG Teaching Seminar” every fall.
 She has participated in the MIT–SUTD collaboration by writing and implementing the chemistry/biology courses in Singapore.
 Patti has a passion for her family, cooking, traveling, and attempting to keep up a fitness lifestyle.
-Naomi Lane is the Associate Dean of Graduate Residential Education.
-Naomi has been at MIT for 14 years.
-Over the last several years, she has worked in dining, residential life for both undergraduate and graduate students.
-Serving as a faculty in residence, she has developed a wellbeing curriculum as well as support resources for graduate students and their families.
-Before coming to MIT, she led a course on wellness and sustainability at Worchester Polytechnic Institute.
-She is a head of house living with and among undergraduate students at MIT.
-In her previous faculty role, she developed a program called Raising Healthy Kids on Campus.
-Thru wellness programming and hands on cooking classes she works to lower barriers for student’s ability to access affordable and nutritious meals.
+Christian Cardozo has been with ESG and MIT, in some capacity or another, since 2013: as an undergrad, then graduate student, then as a lecturer.
+He taught 18.02 for a couple of years, produced interactive demos for 8.01 and 8.02, and—it’s probably safe to say— generally lived at ESG while there.
+Christian’s main passion is making things make sense.
+During his time as a lecturer in 2018 and 2019, he started a number of first-year seminars to introduce the material from advanced MIT courses early and without the pressure of being in them.
+He also served as a first-year advisor to help students make sense of the MIT firehose.
+After a year on staff, Christian moved to try a software job at a startup.
+The result, it turns out, is that every time he learns something interesting, he still just wishes he could teach it!
+With the pandemic, Christian has been able to teach around the world using a weatherman greenscreen setup.
+Now, returning to in-person teaching, Christian hopes to share foundational topics, conversations, and demos with students in a free-flowing, easy-going weekly seminar.
+Christian collects some of his insanity on his website, christiancardozo.com—as with this course, you are always welcome to visit.

 ES.92 Authenticity [6 units]